sbt/sbt/doc/README.md

 $ coursier bootstrap com.geirsson:scalafmt-cli_2.11:0.2.3 -o scalafmt
 ```

-This generates a `scalafmt` file, which is a tiny JAR, corresponding to the `boostrap` sub-project of coursier.
+This generates a `scalafmt` file, which is a tiny JAR, corresponding to the `bootstrap` sub-project of coursier.
 It contains resource files, with the URLs of the various dependencies of scalafmt.
-On first launch, these are downloaded under `~/.coursier/boostrap/com.geirsson/scalafmt-cli_2.11` (following the organization and name of the first dependency - note that this directory can be changed with the `-D` option).
+On first launch, these are downloaded under `~/.coursier/bootstrap/com.geirsson/scalafmt-cli_2.11` (following the organization and name of the first dependency - note that this directory can be changed with the `-D` option).
 Nothing needs to be downloaded once all the dependencies are there, and the application is then launched straightaway.

 ### Credentials